SOPS Medical Office Database Submission Information

 - Medical offices, health systems, or vendors submitting on behalf of medical offices complete registration information.

-- Should follow these survey data specifications (PDF, 299 KB) for formatting respondent-level data files for submission.
+- Follow these survey data specifications for formatting respondent-level data files for submission:

 - Provide medical office characteristics such as ownership and type of practice.
 Follow these specifications (PDF, 251 KB) to gather medical office characteristics.